FrenkensteinsCode/PyPassHelper/README.md

 The password-file can be stored anywhere the user wants.
 It can be selected via the appropriate file browser.

 ## Password Safe
+At first, the user needs to create the PyPassHelper directory at the default location via the File-menu.
-At first, the user needs to create a personal secret key via the File-menu.
+Afterwards, the user needs to create a personal secret key via the File-menu.
 This key needs to be stored securely at all times.
-The key can be stored anywhere the user wants.
-It can be selected via the appropriate file browser.
-It serves as an encryption/decryption key for the password file.
+The key as well as the password file can be stored anywhere the user wants.
+It can later be selected via the appropriate file browser.
+The key serves as an encryption/decryption key for the password file.

 The encryption and decryption can be performed via the buttons in the File-menu.
 The File-menu can also be used to view the contents of the password file.